Category: Philanthropy

 GTCF Planned Giving Webinar Series Provides Valuable Insights for Local Nonprofits

 Planned giving can be a key source of sustainable funding for charities and nonprofits, but developing a strategy to pursue and maintain planned gifts can be challenging.
-It’s critical > Continue Reading
+It’s critical to start with an understanding of what motivates donors to make planned gifts, as well as a knowledge of the variety of vehicles donors can > Continue Reading

 7